Chicken Health: Complete Guide to Chicken Health and Diseases

 Biosecurity measures are essential to prevent the introduction and spread of diseases among your chickens.
 Here’s how to implement effective biosecurity practices:

-• Limit Visitor Access: Restrict access to your coop and run area to essential personnel only to reduce the risk of introducing diseases.
+• Limit Visitor Access: Restrict access to your coop and run area to essential personnel only.
+This helps to reduce the risk of introducing diseases.

 • Quarantine New Birds: Isolate new chickens for at least 30 days before introducing them to your existing flock.
 Monitor them for signs of illness during this period.